-Assignment 6: Read Hendricks pages 100-144.
+Assignment 6: Read Hendricks, Living by the Book pages 100-144.
 In a Word document indicate you finished reading this reading and list five things you learned from your reading.
-(25 points).
+Participate in the discussion board (25 points).

 Assignment 7: Do a character study on Barnabas in the Bible.
 Participate in the discussion board (100 points).